eylulguleryuz/Location-Finder-App-Backend/README.md

 ## Technical Information

-This project implements the backend of a REST API service that provides the app with data.
-It uses a SpringBoot as a server.
+This project implements the server-client architecture of a REST API service that provides the app with data.
+It uses a SpringBoot.

 ### Usage